Welcome to our fireplace dimensions guide including measuring fireplace openings and surrounds and different kinds of fireplace sizes.

 Hearth – An extension from the front opening of the firebox, the hearth is usually made from incombustible material, which functions as a protective barrier between the fire and the surrounding floor.

-Chimney – The vertical structure that runs from the firebox up through the roof of the house.
+Chimney โ The vertical structure that runs from the firebox up through the roof of the house.
 It carries out the smoke and hot gases away from the firebox.
+Chimneys should be inspected by professionals once a year if it is frequently used.

-Flue – Incased by the chimney structure, the flue is the passageway inside the chimney that allows the smoke and gases to exit the house.
-It is often lined with metal or ceramic tiles to protect the chimney from damage.
+Flue โ Incased by the chimney structure, the flue is the passageway inside the chimney that allows the smoke and gases to exit the house.
+It is often lined with metal or ceramic tiles to protect the chimney from damage and prevent potential blockages and damage from occurring.

-Damper – A metal plate used mainly to regulate the air and smoke from the fireplace.
+Damper โ A metal plate used mainly to regulate the air and smoke.

 Ash Pit – This is a compartment located below the firebox where ashes and other debris can be collected and removed.
 It is often accessed through a small door located on the outside of the house.